Equity finance: It’s place in funding property developments

 Equity finance is a way for developers to raise money for their property development projects.
-In any property development project, the developer is often required to raise money for property development financing or to get a property development loan.
-It means that the developer needs to fund a portion of the project's funding from their resources, also known as developer's equity.
+In any development project, the developer is often required to raise money to fund the equity portion of property development finance.
+This equity portion of the project's funding from their own resources is called developer's equity.

 The interest over and above the mortgage debt is equity in a property.
 If a long-term mortgage burdens the property, the developer's equity in the property grows with each monthly principal mortgage payment, excluding the increased value through appreciation.

 There are several advantages to equity financing for both the borrower and the lender.
 For borrowers, equity financing can provide much-needed capital without incurring debt or giving up control of the company.
 For lenders, equity financing can provide a higher potential return than debt financing, as they will share in the profits (or losses) in the company.

 You are missing out if you haven't yet subscribed to our YouTube Channel

 A developer who wants to borrow money from a lender will often only get a part of the project's total cost.
 The developer will need to provide the rest of the money as their equity.
 The lender usually wants some cash equity upfront in the development agreement.

 A lender will calculate the maximum debt as a percentage of the total hard costs for any development project.
 The remaining soft costs and a percentage of hard costs not funded by the lender make up the developer's equity.